ProductiveRage/Bridge.React/README.md

 		}),
 	  	Document.GetElementById('main')
 	);

+Note the use oif Bridge.React.fixAttr() to process the properties before it is passed to the underlying class.
+Make sure you use this if you wish to be able to pass down expanded data- and aria- properties to the underlying component.

 You may prefer one approach or the other - possibly depending upon whether you prefer to think in functions or classes and possibly depending upon the complexity of the component.